aram2608/aram2608.github.io/_posts/2025-11-06-space-invaders-go2.md

 Creating our Ship Struct
 ===

-The keen eyed should have noticed that their is now a new attribute in our Game object called ship.
+The keen eyed should have noticed that there is now a new attribute in our Game object called ship.
 And even if you didn't notice, your IDE surely did.

 That object looks something like this.